Search: 217 results

 Furthermore, the Amorites continued to inhabit Mount Heres in Aijalon and Shaalbim.
 Eventually, however, after the tribe of Joseph had become strong, the Amorites were subjected to conscripted labor.

-And the angel of Yahweh went up from Gilgal to Bokim and said, "I brought you up from Egypt, and I brought you to the land that I had promised to your ancestors.
-I said, 'I will never break my covenant with you.
+The Lord's angelic messenger went up from Gilgal to Bokim.
+He said, "I brought you up from Egypt and led you into the land I had solemnly promised to give to your ancestors.
+I said, 'I will never break my agreement with you,

 When the Angel of the Lord had spoken these words to all the Israelites, the people wept loudly.

-And when Joshua had let the people go, the children of Israel went every man unto his inheritance to possess the land.
+And when Joshua had sent the people away, the [tribes of the] Israelites went each to his inheritance, to take possession of the land.

-and they forsook the LORD, the God of their fathers, who had brought them out of the land of Egypt; they went after other gods, from among the gods of the peoples who were round about them, and bowed down to them; and they provoked the LORD to anger.
+and abandoned the Lord, the God of their fathers, who had brought them out of Egypt.
+They went after other gods from the surrounding peoples and bowed down to them.
+They infuriated the Lord,

 Wherefore the LORD waxed angry with Israel, and delivered them unto the hands of raveners to spoil them and sold them into the hands of their enemies round about them, so that they had no power any longer to stand before their enemies.